ILDAnaSoft/ILDDelphes/doc/Readme.md

-## ILD Analysis loooooong documentation
+## ILDDelphes Delphes detector model documentation

-If you want to provide a lot of details on your analysis use this file !
+Here we provide additional details on the implemented models